Returning to work – key considerations for employers

 • A surcharge of 3% introduced in April 2016 for purchasers who already owned a residential property anywhere in the world (and were not replacing their main residence) at the time of completion.

-This means that SDLT rates for individual purchasers can now be as high as 17%.
+This means that SDLT rates for individual purchasers can now be as high as 19%.

 Particular interest from the US

-Jason Mansfield of Knight Frank comments:
+Jason Mansfield of Knight Frank, Head of US Residential comments:

 Comparatively, the UK still remains attractive due to its lower holding costs, the current low exchange rate, a great education system and other niche factors.
-We are, for example, seeing instructions from US clients with an interest in British history, acquiring diverse properties from listed country estates to apartments in very high-end Central London conversions where the historical importance of the property is a unique draw.
+We are, for example, seeing instructions from US clients with an interest in British history, acquiring diverse properties from listed country estates to apartments in very high end Central London conversions where the historical importance of the property is a unique draw.
 These attractions are however increasingly set against concerns over high borrowing costs both for owner occupiers and those with investment properties, particularly as these rising costs cannot be offset against income tax.

 UK-US cross border issues

 Against this backdrop it is important to draw attention to the specific US-UK cross border issues that may arise from US connected persons owning UK property.
 It is essential to incorporate these UK assets into an individual or family’s wider tax, estate and wealth plans.
-We explain some of the key crossborder issues at play and reveal the planning options available to protect against these risks.

 Disclaimer

-This article reflects the law as of 20 July 2021.
+This article reflects the law as of 20 July 2026.
 The circumstances of each case vary and this note should not be relied upon in place of specific legal advice.

 Asset protection considerations